-Do not turn off the unit or remove the battery pack or data card until the operation is complete.
+Note: Do not turn off the unit or remove the battery pack or data card until the data card formatting operation is complete, otherwise the data card formatting may be incomplete.
+Repeat the data card formatting procedure from the beginning, if necessary.

-Note: If the data card is not inserted, the unit will speak and display "Data Card Missing."
-(Refer to the "Installing The Defibtech Data Card (DDC card)" section in Chapter 3 of this manual.)
+Note: If the data card is not inserted, the unit will speak and display "Data Card Missing" (refer to the "Installing the Defibtech Data Card (DDC Card)" section in Chapter 3 of this manual).